Can You Get Botox While Breastfeeding?

 Guidelines for Preventing the Serious Effects of Botox

-Some basic guidelines for preventing the severe effects of botox on the baby and the nursing mother are as follows:
+Some basic guidelines for preventing the severe effects of botox while nursing on both mother and baby are as follows:

 • Try avoiding botox injections if you want to take it only for cosmetic reasons.
 If you need Botox for medical conditions, avoid nursing and breastfeeding your child after a botox treatment.